 Espiritu Santo Island Sea Lion Encounter

-Malecón Exploration and Whale Museum Tour
+Malecón Cultural Walk and Whale Museum Tour

 Cruise passengers appreciate this shore excursion for its walkable itinerary that includes interactive exhibits at the Whale Museum where children can touch whale bones and learn about marine conservation.
+This cultural immersion continues with a stroll along the art-filled waterfront promenade where local vendors offer kid-friendly raspados (Mexican snow cones) in exotic flavors, supporting local food artisans.

 Top Cruise Excursions For Couples In La Paz

-Snorkeling with Sea Lions at Isla Espiritu Santo
+Snorkeling with Sea Lions at Isla Espíritu Santo

 Private Beach Tour of Balandra Beach